 Chauncey Jerome went to work for Eli Terry, and later started his own clockmaking business that sold 200,000 clocks a year.

-Chauncey Jerome was an even better inventor than a businessman, but he provided jobs for thousands of people in New England making beautiful, inexpensive clocks.
+He was a better inventor than a businessman, and he went from rags to riches back to rags.
+But along the way, he provided jobs for thousands of people in New England making beautiful, inexpensive clocks.

-In his 1860 autobiography, History of the American Clock Business for the Past Sixty Years, Jerome summarized his achievements:
+In his 1860 autobiography, History of the American Clock Business for the Past Sixty Years, Jerome summarized his achievements.
+The clockmaking business, he wrote, “has grown from almost nothing to its present dimensions within the last thirty years, and is confined to one of the smallest States in the Union.”

 Chauncey Jerome was born in Canaan, Conn., on June 10, 1793, to Sarah Noble and Lyman Jerome, a blacksmith, farmer and nailmaker.
 His father died when he was 11.
 “The day of his death was a sad one for me, for I knew that I should lose my happy home, and be obliged to leave it to seek work for my support,” he wrote.
 He left home to work on a farm, and burst into tears when he was alone in the fields because he missed his father and family.